Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Simulation Results

-Figure \ref{fig1} also displays the results for the variable CATE scenario (2).
+Several boxplots in the Appendix display the results of the many variations upon the original simulation settings included.
+To assess the performance of methods with different trial sizes, Figure A\ref{samplesize} demonstrates that there do not seem to be notable differences in patterns across methods depending on whether all trials have the same sample size, one trial is much larger, or half are larger while half are smaller.
+The MSE seems to be slightly higher overall when trial sizes are different, but not substantially different.
+Furthermore, Figure A\ref{sc2} displays the results for the variable CATE scenario (2).
 Here, the causal forest is clearly performing the best of the three single-study methods, while the S-learner is not performing as well.
-The most effective aggregation methods are again pooling with trial indicator and ensemble forests, along with ensemble trees.
-The least successful aggregation approach is the ensemble lasso, followed by meta-analysis and complete pooling.
+The most effective aggregation methods are again pooling with trial indicator and ensemble forests, and meta-analysis performs relatively poorly.

-Figure \ref{fig2} displays the average MSE across all data generation setups (i.e., piecewise linear, non-linear, and variable CATE) and all iterations.
-Consistent with our scenario-specific findings, the complete pooling approaches are ineffective at estimating the individual CATEs compared to the pooling with study indicator, ensemble tree, ensemble forest, ensemble lasso, and meta-analysis.
-Within those more effective aggregation approaches, the three single-study options perform somewhat similarly but with the S-learner doing the worst in almost all cases.
-The overall best approaches, in terms of average MSE, are the causal forest with pooling with trial indicator, the causal forest with an ensemble forest, and the X-learner with an ensemble forest.
+When we introduced a shift in the covariate distributions between even versus odd numbered studies (Figure A\ref{covshift}), there again does not seem to be a difference in the patterns of results.
+The MSE generally is slightly higher across all methods compared to when the covariates all came from the same distributions across trials; however, methods like the causal forest with pooling with trial indicator and ensemble forest still perform consistently well.
+In the piecewise linear CATE with a shift in covariate distributions, meta-analysis performs very well and the best of all aggregation approaches, but it does not perform well when the CATE is non-linear.